sbr-hkyr/MobileAppProject/README.md

 # 📥 Installation Guide

-### Requirements
+## Requirements

 * Android Studio
 * Android SDK Platform 36.1
 * Android Build Tools 36.0.0
 * Android device or emulator running **API 24 or higher**
-* Compatible JDK configured through Android Studio
+* Java/JDK 11 compatible with the project configuration
-* Internet connection for the initial Gradle dependency download
+* Internet connection for initial Gradle dependency downloads

-### Installation Steps
+## Using Android Studio

-1. Clone the repository:
+1. Clone the repository.

 ```bash
 git clone <GITHUB_REPOSITORY_URL>
 ```

-2. Open the project in **Android Studio**.
+2. Open the project in Android Studio.

-3. Allow Android Studio to synchronize the Gradle files.
+3. Allow Gradle synchronization to complete.

 4. Connect an Android device or start an Android emulator.

-5. Ensure the device uses **API 24 or higher**.

-6. Select the `app` run configuration.
+5. Select the `app` configuration.

-7. Click **Run**.
+6. Click **Run**.

-No user account, API key, backend, or cloud service is required.
+The application does not require an account, API key, backend server, or cloud service.

 ---

 # 🔨 How to Build the Project

+The project includes the Gradle wrapper, so Gradle does not need to be installed separately.

-### Windows
+### Build Debug APK

-Build the debug APK:
+On Windows:

 ```powershell
 .\gradlew.bat assembleDebug
 ```

-Run unit tests:
+### Run Unit Tests

 ```powershell
 .\gradlew.bat testDebugUnitTest
 ```

-Run lint:
+### Run Lint

 ```powershell
 .\gradlew.bat lintDebug
 ```

-Run Android instrumentation tests:
+### Run Android Instrumentation Tests

 ```powershell
 .\gradlew.bat connectedDebugAndroidTest
 ```

-The generated debug APK can be found under the project's:
+The generated APK is produced under:

 ```text
 app/build/outputs/apk/